SallyBsat/Tracking_Sally_work/data_mining_on_GEO_1.md

 - Make list/file/repo/whatever that has the following information:
 	1) Protein/Modification ChiPped
-	2) How many ChIPseq experiments there are for each protein/Modification
+	2) How many *DIFFERENT* ChIPseq experiments there are for each protein/Modification
 	3) How many *DIFFERENT* cancer cell line do we have?
 What are those?
 	4) How many cancer cell line are for each Protein/Modification ?